Making Non-Profit Websites a Breeze

 For example, we created a set of location pages for the Valley Opportunity Council (VOC) Early Education Centers, which operates eight child care centers in Holyoke, Chicopee, and South Hadley, Massachusetts, serving children from 6 weeks to 12 years old.

-Each Center's page showcases always up-to-date information, including video tours, maps, directions, and more all managed from a single, user-friendly Airtable base.
+Each Center's page showcases video tours, maps, directions, and more all managed from a single, user-friendly Airtable base.
 This approach keeps content fresh and engaging for families, while making updates fast and simple for in-house teams.

-This solution transforms a large, complex dataset into a user-friendly resource helping families connect with the right providers and making content management effortless for VOC staff.
+This solution transforms a larger dataset into a user-friendly resource helping families connect with the right providers and making content management effortless for VOC staff.

 The best part, VOC’s internal team manages everything directly in Airtable, making it incredibly quick and easy to update data without worrying about design or layout.